Healthy Ninja Creami Coconut Ice Cream- High Protein

 woman pressing button on ninja creami

-3. Spin
+3. Spin.

-Install your Ninja Creami Pint into your machine as specified by the instructions for your model.
-Spin once on “Lite Ice Cream.”
+Install your Ninja Creami Pint into your machine as specified by your model’s instructions.

 spun ninja creami coconut ice cream in holder held by woman

-4. Check Texture & Re-Spin
+4. Check Texture & Re-Spin.

 That’s it!
 Making this Ninja Creami coconut ice cream couldn’t be easier, and it’s the perfect base to take in all kinds of flavor directions!